smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ## VM deployment
 Provided below are sample deployment instructions for different types of VMs.
-Please use sample `.yaml` specification files provided in OpenNESS Edge Controller directory - [edgenode/edgecontroller/kubevirt/examples/](https://github.com/otcshare/edgenode/edgecontroller/tree/master/kubevirt/examples) in order to deploy the workloads - some of the files will require modification in order to suit the environment they will be deployed in, specific instructions on modifications are provided in steps below.
+Please use sample `.yaml` specification files provided in the OpenNESS Edge Controller directory, [edgenode/edgecontroller/kubevirt/examples/](https://github.com/otcshare/edgenode/edgecontroller/tree/master/kubevirt/examples), to deploy the workloads.
+Some of the files require modification to suit the environment they will be deployed in.
+Specific instructions on modifications are provided in the following steps:

 ### Stateless VM deployment
 To deploy a sample stateless VM with containerDisk storage:

-  1. Deploy VM
+  1. Deploy the VM:
       ```shell
       [root@controller ~]# kubectl create -f /opt/edgenode/edgecontroller/kubevirt/examples/statelessVM.yaml
       ```